 The Flexibility of Investment: Under a ULIP, the investor can choose between six to seven or more different fund options as per his/her risk appetite.
 (S)he also has the option to revise the investment portfolio and switch funds accordingly.

 Tax Benefits: Premiums paid towards a ULIP scheme are eligible for deductions as per Sec 80(c) of the Income Tax Act, 1961.
-Also, the maturity or death benefit amount is also tax-free as per Sec 10(10d).
+Also, the maturity or death benefit amount is tax-free as per Sec 10(10d).

 Potential for Growth: If the markets they invest in reach new highs on every trading day, ULIPs have great growth potential.